-Several elements of Nash's sweeping scheme had to be abandonned, including a summer palace in Regent's Park, and the present day Regent's Street has been much altered.
+Several elements of Nash's sweeping scheme had to be abandoned, including a summer palace in Regent's Park, and the present-day Regent's Street has been much altered.

-As the work in London continued, Nash took on other projects for the Prince Regent, including the remodeling of Brighton Pavillion.
+As the work in London continued, Nash took on other projects for the Prince Regent, including the remodelling of Brighton Pavillion.

-Back in London, Nash remodelled Carlton House as Carlton House Terrace (1827-1833) and built Cumberland Terrace (1827), The Royal Mews (1825), Haymarket Theatre (1820), All Soul's church in Langham Place (1822-25).
+Back in London, Nash remodelled Carlton House as Carlton House Terrace (1827-1833) and built Cumberland Terrace (1827), The Royal Mews (1825), Haymarket Theatre (1820), All Soul's Church in Langham Place (1822-25).
 He also created what is now Trafalgar Square.
-The buildings that surround the latter were all added by later architects however.
+The buildings that surround the latter were all added by later architects.

-Nash was dillatory in his work however (and erected and pulled down several wings of the building according to his moods), that the Prince Regent died before work was finished.
+Nash was dilatory in his work, however (and erected and pulled down several wings of the building according to his moods), that the Prince Regent died before work was finished.
 Nash was finally dismissed from the project, and all that remains of his work at the palace is the west wing.

 Nash had designed a triumphal gateway to stand at the end of the Mall.
 However, it was discovered that the state coach was too wide to fit through the opening!
 The gate was then moved to Hyde Park corner, where it became known as Marble Arch.

 John Nash helped define the style of an era.
 Through his friendship with the Prince Regent, his influence on Regency art and architecture cannot be overstated.
 He worked in many architectural styles, from Gothic to Italianate, Palladian, Greek, and picturesque.
 He was enthusiastic and impatient, yet a man blessed with great talent and creative vision.